mmcd/mmcd.github.io/_posts/2017-04-30-how-to-read-papers.md

 managed to arrive at a very similar place as the original author whos paper you can find here:
 [Link to original Paper by S. Keshev](http://blizzard.cs.uwaterloo.ca/keshav/home/Papers/data/07/paper-reading.pdf)

 The paper is well laid out, easy to follow and makes a rediculous amount of sense.
 It is also short and to the point.
 Follow the steps, there are like... three?
 Don't skip any.
-Repeatition... repetition... repetition...
+Repeatition... repetition... repetition... eventually it will just be habit.

 I am planning on revising my own technique a bit after reading this as there is always room for improvement.